aws-samples/appsync-observablehq-examples/README.md

 1. Go the `backend/appsync-graphql` folder & edit the file named `samconfig.toml`:

-    * `NeptuneClusterReadOnlyEndpoint`: The full Neptune Cluster RO endpoint (or another graph database's endpoint; ensure you have connectivity), for example: `wss://my-graph-database.cluster-ro-sdjhfdfuhydfg.us-east-1.neptune.amazonaws.com:8182/gremlin`
+* `NeptuneGremlinEndpoint`: The full Neptune Cluster RO endpoint for Gremlin.
+It should look like this, where `DBClusterReadEndpoint` is the output from CloudFormation in the previous section, if you deployed the cluster from the template.

+    `wss://<DBClusterReadEndpoint>:8182/gremlin`.

+    For example: `wss://my-graph-database.cluster-ro-sdjhfdfuhydfg.us-east-1.neptune.amazonaws.com:8182/gremlin`

+    > Pay special attention to use `wss://` here instead of `https://` for the Gremlin endpoint.

 * `VPCSubnetsPrivate`: Comma-separated VPC subnet IDs for your Lambda function to run in.
 * `VPCSecretsManagerSG`: Security group ID for a security group allowing inbound communication to Neptune.

 2. Run `sam build --use-container` to build your backend project.